hharcolezi/ldp-audit/README.md

 A Python package for auditing Local Differential Privacy (LDP) protocols.
 LDP-Audit is a work in progress, and we expect to release new versions frequently.
-The tool and framework accompains our PETS 2024 paper:
+The tool and framework accompanies our PETS 2024 paper:
 ```
 @article{arcolezi2023revealing,
   title={Revealing the True Cost of Local Privacy: An Auditing Perspective},